 When I’m at home, I hate all things winter.
 Being from the southeastern United States, winter [meaning snow, skis, cold] is still a bit of a foreign concept.
 Just the threat of snowflakes sends everyone scurrying about buying up all the milk and bread in sight.
 Should the grass actually be covered, expect the entire city to shut down.
 For days.

-My previous adventures on skis consisted of one adventure when I was 16 to the North Carolina mountains and my recent trek in the French Alps where I discovered that I LOVED cross-country skiing So, bolstered by success in the Alps, I knew skiing would be on the agenda when I ended up in Sarajevo.
+My previous adventures on skis consisted of one adventure when I was 16.
+It was to the North Carolina mountains and I discovered downhill is not my strong point.
+However, my recent trek to the French Alps where I discovered cross-country skiing, changed my mind about skiing.
+So, bolstered by that recent discovery, I knew skiing would be on the agenda when I ended up in Sarajevo.
 Why Sarajevo you ask?
 Sarajevo [as Yugoslavia] hosted the 1984 Winter Olympics than Sarajevo, and if you know me, you know that I love all things related to the Olympics.

 But to see these views, to do something new, and to experience these mountains…